miun-jvig/fl-intrusion-detection/README.md

 ## 2. Execution and logging
 To simulate, change options.num-supernodes in pyproject.toml to num_client and open a terminal to start the simulation with the command "flwr run . fl-iot-local".

-To run using the embedded devices:
+To run using embedded devices such as Raspberry Pi, you first need to set it up by following https://github.com/adap/flower/blob/main/examples/embedded-devices/device_setup.md, as well as installing pandas and scikit-learn.

+After that:

 1. Start a flower superlink on your server with the command _flower-superlink --insecure_
-2. Start your supernodes on your embedded devices with the command _flower-supernode --insecure --superlink="YOUR_IP:9092" --node-config="dataset-path='YOUR_DATA_LOCATION/preprocessed_i.csv', partition-id='i'"_
+3. Start your supernodes on your embedded devices with the command _flower-supernode --insecure --superlink="YOUR_IP:9092" --node-config="dataset-path='YOUR_DATA_LOCATION/preprocessed_i.csv', partition-id='i'"_
-3. Start the FL process with the command _flwr run . fl-iot --stream_
+4. Start the FL process with the command _flwr run . fl-iot --stream_

-Logs will now be created and put into .../outputs/DATE/TIMESTAMP and will contain:
+Logs will now be created and put into .../outputs/DATE/TIMESTAMP/ and will contain:

-* fit_results.json: training and validation accuracy
+* fit_results.json: aggregated training and validation accuracy
-* evaluation_results.json: federated and centralized evaluation accuracy
+* evaluation_results.json: aggregated federated and centralized evaluation accuracy
 * The saved .keras models that achieved the best accuracy during your run

 Additionally, wandb is also logging these results.